The six or nine-course menu is a quirky tour of Indonesia’s bounty, from the mountains to the sea.Read More →

 The Balinese sleep with their heads toward Volcano Agung because it's considered the utmost sacred place.

-Bali runs on Central Indonesian Time (WITA).
+Indonesia runs on Central Indonesian Time (WITA).
 It’s 12 hours ahead of New York and seven hours ahead of London.
 Daylight Savings Time (DST) is not considered.

 For U.S. passport holders, the Indonesian government requires a passport valid for at least six months from the date of arrival in Indonesia to enter the country.
 If not, travelers will be directed to a nearby country to obtain a new U.S. passport.